Emmanuel461/Final_project/README.md

 ## Usage Instructions
 In this specific scenario, it becomes essential to have multiple inputs to efficiently filter satellite images.
 To address this type of use case, it is essential to have accurate information about the area of interest, the relevant dates, the specific sensor required and, crucially, the desired level of processing.
 To avoid high data downloads, the option to crop the satellite image, focusing on the region of interest provided, is offered.

+This aspect was meticulously taken into account, given that the code necessitates multiple inputs.
+Nonetheless, as indicated towards the end, such a requirement was deemed necessary in light of the application's inherent nature.

 1. **Run the Pre-execution Code:** Ensure that the pre-execution code is run before using the tool.
 (You need a GEE account for this section, if you don't have, can register here: [Register in GEE](https://code.earthengine.google.com/register)